Mertk98/CPSC_2150/README.md

 # CPSC_2150
-A repository of my course projects
+A repository for my course projects